 The Table Widget it quite a complex Widget with lots of options.
 Its basic purpose is to display tabular data.
-The same component is used in the Grid View, so the behaviour of a Grid View and the Table Widget inside a form is very similar.
+The same component is used in the Grid View, so the behavior of a Grid View and the Table Widget inside a form is very similar.
 The real difference is that in the Grid View the table contains all your data, whilst when it is used in a form it usually only contains part of your data.
 It has this icon in the form builder Design mode toolbar:

 The Table Widget is for displaying multiple rows of data.
 For master-detail data this can be multiple rows of the detail data or even multiple rows of master together with a convergent (N:1 or 1:1) detail data.
 A set of Fields specify the columns in the table.
 These are the Fields that are bound to the Widget.
 Correspondingly the Table Widget, unlike other current Widget types, can be (is designed to be) bound to multiple Fields.